seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/05_May/24/README.md

 - I played the Cashella event for a long amount of time, and made some progress, splitting my event session into 2 parts.
 I eventually forced myself to quit, due to a severe time shortage.
 I managed to get the first 6 rewards in this time. - 2024, Saturday, July 6th
 - I played the Cashella event for a long amount of time, and made some progress.
 Progress was slow this time, but I managed to get the first 6 rewards before quitting.
 I eventually forced myself to quit, due to a severe time shortage, and low battery. - 2024, Saturday, August 17th
 - I played the Cashella event for a very long amount of time, and made significant progress.
 I made it further in this event than I have in any event to date, getting to the point where I was maxing out businesses.
 I earned the first 9 rewards, and stocked up 37,330 event points.
 I feel the recent update made it possible to advance so much faster.
 I eventually found a stopping point, and quit. - 2024, Saturday, September 28th

-</details>

 - I did not play the event this week, even though it was active.
 I just didn't have the time. - 2024, Saturday, November 16th

+</details>

+- I played the Cashella event for a long amount of time, and made notable progress.
+I earned the first 6 rewards, and stocked up 9,130 event points.
+I eventually found a stopping point, and quit, as it was getting very late.
+I accidentally used a time warp while playing in the event. - 2025, Saturday, May 24th

-</details> <!-- End of cashalot event entries !-->
+</details> <!-- End of Cashella event entries !-->

 ---